jenkinsci/artifact-manager-s3-plugin/README.md

 # Changelog

 ## AWS CLI Patch
-- Use AWS CLI for files upload to avoid issues with big files upload.
+- Add option to use AWS CLI for big files upload to avoid issues with big files having over 5Gb.
+- Add option to set AWS S3 Storage Class STANDARD_IA instead of the default STANDARD.
 - Tests are disabled as not adapted for AWS CLI usage.

 ## 1.7 and newer